king-technologies/developer-utilities/Docker.md

 # COPY --from=builder /app/build /usr/share/nginx/html

-# Docker connet to a container with iteractive mode
+# Docker connect to a container with interactive mode
 docker exec -it <container_id> /bin/bash

+# Create a container from a docker file
+docker build -t your-image-name . docker run -d -p 3000:3000 your-image-name
 ```

 ## Working with PostgreSQL